effectfully/OTT/readme.md

  Vec A n = ⟦ vec A n ⟧
  ```

  Vectors have two constructors: `[]` and `_∷_`.
-The first constructor produces index `0` and doesn't contain any data indcluding inductive occurences.
-The second constructor produces index `suc n`, carries an `A` and an inductive occurence.
+The first constructor produces index `0` and doesn't contain any data including inductive occurrences.
+The second constructor produces index `suc n`, carries an `A` and an inductive occurrence.

  Another example: